-A series of six effective and concise horror/mystery stories commissioned by ATV from producer Nicholas Palmer and writer Nigel Kneale (creator of Quatermass) transmitted on Saturday nights.
+This series of six effective and concise horror/mystery stories commissioned by ATV from producer Nicholas Palmer and writer Nigel Kneale (creator of Quatermass) was transmitted on Saturday nights.

-Laden with suspense, drama and a thick vein of black humour, each stand-alone television play was a variation on the theme of civilised man in conflict with the primal, animal side of existence.
+Laden with suspense, drama and a thick vein of black humour, each stand-alone play was based on anthropomorphic terrors.

-The debut episode, ‘Special Offer’, introduced misfit teenage checkout operator Noreen Beale (Pauline Quirke, pictured below left) who developed an unrequited crush on her supermarket manager.
-Meanwhile, the shop’s cuddly cartoon rabbit mascot (‘Briteway Billy’) has come alive and is causing havoc, with stock mysteriously exploding from the shelves.
+This debut episode introduced misfit teenage checkout operator Noreen Beale (Pauline Quirke, pictured at right) who developed an unrequited crush on her supermarket manager, Colin (Geoffrey Bateman).

-Suburban couple Roger (Anthony Bate) and Angie (Elizabeth Sellars) Truscott are held under siege in their secluded home (pictured above right) by a pack of frighteningly intelligent rats in the second episode, ‘During Barty’s Party’.
+Suburban couple Roger (Anthony Bate) and Angie (Elizabeth Sellars) Truscott are held under siege in their secluded home (pictured at right) by a pack of frighteningly intelligent rats.

-‘Buddyboy’ had playboy nightclub owner, Dave (Martin Shaw,) buying a derelict dolphinarium, where he and a young woman seem to be haunted by the ghost of Buddyboy, the former star attraction who was killed in mysterious circumstances a few years ago.
+Playboy nightclub owner, Dave (Martin Shaw,) buys a derelict dolphinarium, where he and Lucy (Pamela Moiseiwitsch) seem to be haunted by the ghost of Buddyboy, a clever dolphin who was the former star attraction until he was killed in mysterious circumstances a few years ago.

-‘What Big Eyes’ featured RSPCA officer Bob Curry (Michael Kitchen, pictured above right) who is horrified when he discovers pet shop owner Leo Raymount (Patrick Magee) has been conducting experiments on a wolf, searching for proof of lycanthropy.
+RSPCA officer Bob Curry (Michael Kitchen, pictured at right) is horrified when he discovers pet shop owner Leo Raymount (Patrick Magee) has been conducting experiments on a wolf, searching for proof of lycanthropy.